hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 - micro frontend: pieces of the front end are built like microservices, connected through technology agnostic interfaces (though there is still high value in consistency)
 - kubernetes operator: code is written that subscribes to kubernetes state changes and performs additional automated actions on relevant changes
+- mediator pattern: a design pattern where arrangement of, communication between, etc is held in one logical unit while the behaviors are held in the pieces the mediator is connecting
+- plugin architecture: modules of code are dynamically discovered, registered, or loaded in some way.
+Plugins add or alter overall functionality of the application.
+In this case plugins add pages to the UI.

 ### technologies / frameworks

 - react
+- redux
+- webpack
 - express
 - docker
 - material UI
 - typescript
 - kubernetes
+- window.customElements

 ### API Surface